scandipwa/docs/theme/08-Standard.md

 dispatch(updateProductsAndCategory(products);
 ```

-#### Why?

-Becuase, if not merged together, it will be hard to track from listening component – on global state update, the component will update multiple times, so tracking previous props in `static getDerivedStateFromProps` will not be easily achievable.
-Also, the rendering might happen more than one time => some lag might be noticable.

-### 9. No complex conditional rendering
+### 9. Decoupling

-When implementing a react render method, the JSX is typed, it supports a conditional rendering by writing in `{ ... }`.
-This feature commonly over-used by developers, which result in very clunky, big render methods.
+When implementing a react render method, the JSX is typed, it supports a conditional rendering wrapped within `{ ... }`.
+This feature is often over-used by developers, which result in very clunky, big render methods.

+> Decoupling, or, if we rephrase, Dividing complex, conditional renders in to smallerfunctions, makes it:
+> - More extendable
+> - More readable
+> - Allows for easy additional checks

 #### For example: